top of page

 Sign by the ruins of Bethsaida.

-The ruins of Et Tell have been identified with the village called Beit Tzeida in Hebrew, which means House of Hunting or Fishing.
-It was a prosperous fishing village during the Second Temple period on Lake Kinneret.
-Jesus performed two miracles here Three of his disciples, Philip, Peter and Andrew, were fisherman and were born in this village.
-Processed fish was a popular dish in that period.
-Jesus would finally curse this village, as well as Capernaum and Chorazim, because of their lack of faith in him and failure to repent (Matthew 11:20).
+Jesus performed two miracles at Beit Tzeida.
+Also, according to the Gospel of John 1:44, three of his disciples, Philip, Peter and Andrew, who were fisherman, were born in this village.
+Jesus would finally curse it, as well as Capernaum and Chorazim, because of the people’s lack of faith in him and failure to repent (Matthew 11:20).
 The village was destroyed during the Great Revolt.

 bottom of page